-CTST 551 PRINCIPLES AND ORGANIZATION OF ADULT EDUCATION PROGRAMS
+CTST 551 PRINCIPLES AND ORGANIZATION OF ADULT EDUCATION PROGRAMS - 3 semester hours

 Characteristics of the adult student as learner, including exploration of the history, principles, and techniques of adult education.
 Student plan, conduct, and evaluate learning activities for developing leadership abilities in adults.